gbif/ipt/dataHostingCentres.md

 ## Portugal

 [GBIF Portugal](http://www.gbif.pt/) provides helpdesk support to new publishers in Portugal, and hosting support for datasets on the [GBIF Portugal IPT](http://ipt.gbif.pt/ipt/).
-Please contact Rui Figueira <rui.figueira@iict.pt > for assistance.
+Please contact GBIF Portugal <node@gbif.pt> for assistance.

 ## Spain